IllinoisExperts/funding_text_public/README.md

 Many Python IDEs also include convenient tools for installing packages.
 You can look for guides based on your specific IDE, such as this one for PyCharm: https://www.jetbrains.com/help/pycharm/installing-uninstalling-and-upgrading-packages.html

+## Contact Info

+If you have questions or comments about using this program, you can contact the Illinois Experts team at experts-help@illinois.edu